 Connect your tools

-To add a new connection, go to App settings tab of your app and click + Add new connection.
+To add a new connection, go to My connections tab in your profile page and click + Add connection.

 Select connection type from below options and enter a name.

 - Jira (API key, OAuth2)